alloverse/alloverse.github.io/index.md

 ## Trying your app out

 That’s it!
 You should now be able to start your project and see it appear in an Alloplace.
-If you don’t have one already, you can get or rent a Place at [places.alloverse.com](places.alloverse.com/), boot one on your own (`docker run -e ALLOPLACE_NAME="my place" -p 21337:21337/udp -it alloverse/alloplace`), or just use our playground [alloplace://nevyn.places.alloverse.com](alloplace://nevyn.places.alloverse.com/).
+If you don’t have one already, you can <!--get or rent a Place at [places.alloverse.com](places.alloverse.com/),--> boot one on your own (`docker run -e ALLOPLACE_NAME="my place" -p 21337:21337/udp -it alloverse/alloplace`), or just use our playground [alloplace://nevyn.places.alloverse.com](alloplace://nevyn.places.alloverse.com/).
 I'm gonna do the latter:

 {% highlight terminal %}
 $ ./allo/assist run alloplace://nevyn.places.alloverse.com
 {% endhighlight %}

 If it all checks out, you should be able to jump into that place on your VR headset and press the button it has created.